Skip to content

 Step 2: Create a Destination in Realm for Sumo Logic

-1. Go to Output Feeds > Add Output Feed
+3. Go to Output Feeds > Add Output Feed.

-Event logs sent to Sumo Logic get additional event metadata _realmfeed with the input feed name (for collector feeds, this is the stream name) & _realmcollector with the collector name.
+Event logs sent to Sumo Logic get additional event metadata: _realmfeed with the input feed name (for collector feeds, this is the stream name) and _realmcollector with the collector name.

-Within Sumo Logic, these fields get indexed and can be used for RBAC, searching, filtering, reporting & monitoring logs.
-To make use of these meta fields, login to Sumo Logic and add these two fields.
+Within Sumo Logic, these fields get indexed and can be used for RBAC, searching, filtering, reporting, and monitoring logs.
+To make use of these meta fields, log in to Sumo Logic and add the two fields.

 Add field